The goal of the Business Development Loan Program (BDL) is to support the retention and expansion of businesses operating in the state of Wisconsin.

-Applicants for a Business Development Loan should complete an application through an Account Manager.
+The BDL Program has a continuous application process.
+Applicants for a BDL should complete an application through an Account Manager.
 The completed application will be assigned to an underwriter and go through the award review process.

 For more information on application review, internal process, and award distribution, please refer to WEDC’s award administration policies and procedures.